mlochbaum/BQN/doc/fold.md

 The result always has rank 1, until the one-element case, when `∾○⥊` is never applied and can't deshape anything.
 Using Fold with lots of complex operands and no initial element can make a program fragile.

-However, it's easy to specify an initial element for Fold: simply pass it as `𝕨`.
-Because `𝕨` behaves like an element of `𝕩`, it doesn't need to be enclosed and will usually have one smaller depth.
-For `∾○⥊` the natural starting element for a fold that returns a list is the empty list.
+The left argument, if given, is the initial right argument to `𝔽`.
+This puts `𝕨` on the same level as an element of `𝕩`, so it doesn't need to be enclosed and will usually have one smaller depth.
+For `∾○⥊´` the natural starting element is the empty list.

         ⟨⟩ ∾○⥊´ ⟨2‿4≍6‿8⟩

-The initial element is used in the first function application, so it behaves as though it's added to the end of the list (`∾⟜<˜` would accomplish this as well).
+With a non-empty `𝕨` we can see it's placed at the end of the result list, because it's passed to `𝔽` before any elements of `𝕩`.

         "end" ∾○⥊´ ⟨"start","middle"⟩